peklaiho/madlisp/README.md

 ### Database functions

 This is a simple wrapper for [PDO](https://www.php.net/manual/en/book.pdo.php).
+This library is disabled in safe-mode.

 Name        | Example | Example result | Description
 ----------- | ------- | -------------- | -----------